Jose Raya standing next to a crate bearing his name

 Moving on up

 The Mitchells offered Jose a full-time job, and he quickly made his way from field laborer to truck driver to manager.
 Jose credits much of his success to his English skills.
 “When I came to California with English, that made it easy to get my way around.
 Neill didn’t know Spanish, but I knew English, so I could communicate with him,” he recalls.
 While speaking English was definitely helpful, it wasn’t the only thing that set Jose apart.
-Sandy remembers a hardworking young man who was committed to doing his best at every task he was given.
+Sandra remembers a hardworking young man who was committed to doing his best at every task he was given.
 “He was here 12 – 16 hours.
 He was committed to the farming operation – and to farming in general.”

 Jose believes that commitment and character are equally important.
 “If you’re not a good person, you’re not going to get far.
 I got married, I tried to stay with my wife and kids, do the right things.
 Trouble with the law, trouble with your wife, trouble with family – that’s going to get you nowhere.
 It’s just going to damage your business, your relationship and your work.
 It’s part of the package, being a good person.”